jaylaellis01/Make-A-Rhyme/README.md

 * Word Pop-up box closes after the user chooses a word
 * Clicking on word multiple times no longer adds the word to the poem multiple times
 * Unable to mess up order of rhyme boxes on first read through
+* Fixed an issue in which returning from the quiz did not trigger the rhyme audio

 ### Known bugs and defects
 * Occasionally after coming back from the quiz page to the poem page, some of the previously filled boxes will be blank for a few seconds before reappearing